 - Failure to supervise the activities of the clergy members, especially activities involving individual instruction and church work between a child and a clergy member

 - Knowing that a clergy member is committing or has committed acts of sexual abuse and not taking steps to address the abuse, such as excommunication, defrocking, or firing

 - Breach of contact.If a student was receiving private religious instruction for a fee, then the school or entity that provided the instruction could be held liable on the grounds they breached their contract with the student to protect him or her from harm by the teachers or staff.

 Helping South Carolina victims of sexual abuse by clergy find their voices

-McGowan, Hood & Felder, LLC understands how hard it is to acknowledge that the people you trusted took advantage of that trust.
+McGowan, Hood, Felder & Phillips, LLC understands how hard it is to acknowledge that the people you trusted took advantage of that trust.
 We demand that everyone responsible for these unconscionable wrongs be required to pay the maximum damages the law allows.
 We work with professionals to understand the full dimensions these traumas have changed the way you think, feel, trust, and cope.
 To discuss your options, call our South Carolina sexual abuse attorneys at 803-327-7800 or fill out our contact form to schedule an appointment.

 Handling a variety of Sexual Abuse and Assault cases

 There are many different types of assault cases.
 No matter the specifics, our attorneys are prepared to help you.
 We handle cases involving:

 - Hotels and motels